kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 * `IOThreadsPolicy` : Optional `IOThreadsPolicy` to be used
 * [`LaunchSecurity`](https://kubevirt.io/api-reference/main/definitions.html#_v1_launchsecurity): Optional `LaunchSecurity` to be used

 Anything provided within an instance type cannot be overridden within the `VirtualMachine`.
-For example as `CPU` and `Memory` are both required attributes of an instance type if a user makes any requests for `CPU` or `Memory` resources within the underlying `VirtualMachine` the instance type will conflict and the request will be rejected during creation.
+For example, as `CPU` and `Memory` are both required attributes of an instance type, if a user makes any requests for `CPU` or `Memory` resources within the underlying `VirtualMachine`, the instance type will conflict and the request will be rejected during creation.

 ## VirtualMachinePreference